-Medium to Large One Color Ribbon Quilting and Medium to Large Meandering is 3 cents a square inch — This is most selected style of freestyle quilting!
+Medium One Color Ribbon Quilting and Medium Meandering is 3 cents a square inch — This is most selected style of freestyle quilting!

-Medium One Color Ribbon Quilting and Medium Meandering is 3 1/4 cents a square inch.
+Medium to Small One Color Ribbon Quilting and Medium to Small Meandering is 3 1/4 cents a square inch.

-Medium to Small One Color Ribbon Quilting and Medium to Small Meandering is 3 1/2 cents to 4 1/4 cents a square inch.
+Small One Color Ribbon Quilting and Small Meandering is 3 1/2 cents to 4 1/4 cents a square inch.

-Small One Color Ribbon Quilting and Small Meandering is 4 1/2 cents to 5 1/2 cents a square inch.
+Smaller One Color Ribbon Quilting and Smaller Meandering is 4 1/2 cents to 5 1/2 cents a square inch.